songzhw/songzhw.github.io/react/2020-10-30-react-native-svg.md

 The brick.jpg is only a size of (width: 20, height:20), so the Pattern's image would repeat over and over inside this rectange.

 p.s. yes, `<Pattern>` is also an element that should be defined inside `<Defs>`.

+# 4. Conclusion
+React-Native-SVG, along with React-Native-Art, is a great tool that help you draw shapes in the React Native apps as you wish.
+And rn-svg is also a powerful weapon that enables you to draw many complex shapes or images.
+Enjoy your journey with rn-svg~